num

 num ( expression : boolean ) : number

-expressionany->Character for which you want to get the code
+expression | any | -> | Character for which you want to get the code |

-Resultnumber<-Numeric form of the expression parameter
+Result | number | <- | Numeric form of the expression parameter |

 Description

-The num command returns the numeric form of the string, boolean or numeric expression you pass in expression.
+command returns the numeric form of the string, boolean or numeric expression you pass in expression.
 The optional separator parameter designates a decimal separator for evaluating string type expressions.

 String Expressions

-If expression consists only of one or more alphabetic characters, num returns a zero.
+returns a zero.
 If expression includes alphabetic and numeric characters, the command ignores the alphabetic characters.
 Thus, it transforms the string "a1b2c3" into the number 123.

-There are three reserved characters that num treats specially: the decimal separator as defined in the system (if the separator parameter is not passed), the hyphen “-”, and “e” or “E”.
+treats specially: the decimal separator as defined in the system (if the separator parameter is not passed), the hyphen “-”, and “e” or “E”.
 These characters are interpreted as numeric format characters.

-• The decimal separator is interpreted as a decimal place and must appear embedded in a numeric string.
+- The decimal separator is interpreted as a decimal place and must appear embedded in a numeric string.
 By default, the command uses the decimal separator set by the operating system.
 You can modify this character using the separator parameter (see below).

-• The e or E causes any numeric characters to its right to be interpreted as the power of an exponent.
+("-9") returns -9. - The e or E causes any numeric characters to its right to be interpreted as the power of an exponent.
 The “e” must be embedded in a numeric string.
-Thus, num("123e–2") returns 1.23.
-Note that when the string includes more than one "e", conversion might give different results under Mac OS and under Windows.
+Thus,

 The separator parameter designates a custom decimal separator for evaluating the expression.
 When the string to be evaluated is expressed with a decimal separator different from the system operator, the command returns an incorrect result.
 The separator parameter can be used in this case to obtain a correct evaluation.
 When this parameter is passed, the command does not take the system decimal separator into account.
 You can pass one or more characters.